In Chennai, some localities worked early to avoid flooding – by getting their drains cleaned

 All this debris was removed in the past few months.
 “There was smooth flow [of water] this time,” said resident Kalyan Arun.
 “The corporation officials have been cooperative.
 We kept putting pressure on them and meeting with them quite often before the onset of the monsoon.”

-In some neighbourhoods like Nerkundram in Northeast Chennai, dry streets are a new phenomenon.
+In some neighbourhoods like Nerkundram in Northwest Chennai, dry streets are a new phenomenon.
 The corporation interlinked stormwater drains here and there has been no stagnation of water on the roads ever since, reported The New Indian Express.
 “Over 130 km of stormwater drains have been constructed in zone 11 since the Chennai floods of 2015 under which Nerkundram comes,” the report quoted zonal officer Vijayakumar as saying.

 Many areas still ignored

-However, many other parts of the city, especially in the southeast, remain under water a week after the downpour started.
+However, many other parts of the city, especially in the southwest, remain under water a week after the downpour started.

 The neighbourhoods of Keelkatalai, Sunnambu Kolathur and Narayanapuram are situated between small lakes and separated from each other by elevated roads.
 With no way for the water to flow out into the nearby marshes, these residential areas face flooding every year.